Eviction protections are available to you as Virginia courts reopen

 However, as Virginia moves through Phase 1 of the reopening plan and courts begin handing more cases again, many people remain unemployed and dealing with financial impacts from businesses that remain closed due to the pandemic.
 And that's left a lot of people worried that evictions which were put on hold by the Supreme Court of Virginia's judicial emergency, which expired on Sunday, may begin being processed now and push people out of their homes in the middle of the crisis.

-In Governor Ralph Northam's COVID-19 briefing on Monday, he addressed that situation, acknowledging that some eviction cases that had been temporarily halted would now be moving forward.
+, he addressed that situation, acknowledging that some eviction cases that had been temporarily halted would now be moving forward.

 While he said he's not taking any specific new action to stop eviction cases or defer the need for people to go to court to submit financial documents, he highlighted a number of new resources, including recently passed laws, that he said would help protect Virginians from eviction and support people who have lost their job or income.